General-relativistic magnetar magnetospheres in 3D with physics-informed neural networks: Conclusions

 \section{Conclusions}

-In this paper, we have considered the problem of building general-relativistic and fully three-dimensional models of magnetar magnetospheres.
+In this paper, we have considered the problem of building GR and fully three-dimensional models of magnetar magnetospheres.
+While GR can influence several aspects of magnetar phenomena, such as pair cascades and particle drag dynamics \citep{beskin90,phil15}, our focus here is on the equilibrium of magnetic stresses.
 Using a prescription for the twist profile (expression~\ref{eq:alpha_surface}) based on the expectation that surface currents may develop in localised regions during the course of crustal evolution or otherwise, a sequence of models were considered of varying compactness and `hotspot' particulars (e.g. Fig.~\ref{fig:twisted_magnetospheres}).
-We find that the lowest-energy configurations (with respect to given boundary data) can house a free energy of at most $\sim 30\%$ regardless of the compactness (see Fig.~\ref{fig:energy_vs_alphamax_axisymmetric}), consistent with previous Newtonian studies \cite[e.g.][]{Akguen2018}.
+We find that the stable configurations (with respect to given boundary data) can house a free energy of at most $\sim 30\%$ regardless of the compactness (see Fig.~\ref{fig:energy_vs_alphamax_axisymmetric}), consistent with previous Newtonian studies \cite[e.g.][]{Akguen2018}.
 The free energy excess decreases in more realistic 3D cases with localised twists to at most $\approx 5\%$.
 Regardless of the twist particulars we also find that that $E_{e}$ is hardly changed as a function of compactness (see Fig.~\ref{fig:energy_vs_alphamax_3d}).
 We argue in Sec.~\ref{sec:discussion} that because the spindown luminosity scales strongly with GR effects \citep{Rezzolla2004}, the energy budget available to fuel magnetar bursts may be considerably lower than previously estimated.
 For some events -- notably the 2009 burst from SGR 0418+5729 \citep{van10} -- the dipolar excess may in fact be insufficient even for a (likely unrealistic) maximally-twisted configuration (see Fig.~\ref{fig:freevsburst}).
 This provides further evidence for multipolar components in magnetar fields.

 All solutions presented here were computed using a novel PINN solver (Sec.~\ref{sec:pinns}) and, to our knowledge, this is the first time such sequences have been constructed.
 This work thus highlights the value that machine-learning techniques have to offer in solving differential equations as, with relatively minimal expense, an ensemble function can be constructed that includes a wide parameter range \citep{Karniadakis2021}.
 This is especially useful in cases where such outputs may be fed into a different routine (see below) or where one wishes to build a database of outputs to systematically compare models with observations since the training need only be completed once.
 Traditional grid-based methods, for instance, require reevaluation for each set of boundary conditions which can be expensive if the parameter space is large, as for the problem considered here due to the wealth of twist ($\alpha_*^{\rm max}, \theta_1, \phi_1, \sigma$) and spacetime ($M/R$) particulars.